Fiserv/Commerce-Hub/docs/In-Person/Integrations/Encrypted-PIN-Pad.md

 # Encrypted Device Integration

 A third-party device or PIN Pad is used to capture the payment source and is connected to the terminal or software that communicates with Commerce Hub.
 The device encrypts the customer's payment source and sends the encryption data to the terminal or software.
-The terminal or software initiates the RESTful API transaction with the encrypted payment source from the 3rd party device.
+The terminal or software initiates the [RESTful API transaction](?path=docs/Resources/API-Documents/Use-Our-APIs.md) with the encrypted payment source from the device.

 The benefits of an encrypted device solution are: